Cre4T3Tiv3/llmops-dashboard/README.md

 ---

-## 🧠 Philosophy
+## Philosophy

-This project isn’t just a toy — but it’s also not a locked-in framework.
+This project isn’t just a toy but, it’s also not a locked-in framework.

 You can: